-Our early childhood program supports the participation of our students in a safe and nurturing environment.
-The NM Pyramid Model Framework is used to reinforce social-emotional development.
+All early childhood programs support children to participate in a safe and nurturing environment.
+The NM Pyramid Model Framework are used to reinforce social-emotional development.
 The curriculum embeds strategies for children to support their well-being.
 Staff are available to help teachers and parents encourage positive behaviors, which move children in the direction of cooperation, making friends, making appropriate choices, and coping with life's challenges.